krishanthisera/CKS-Challenges/challenge-01.md

   phase: Pending
 ```

-Then, the pvc should be replaced with the new definition
+Then, the PVC should be replaced with the new definition

 ```shell
 k replace -f alpha-pvc.yaml --force